 Just ask yourself what you value more: cash or travel?
 Choosing cash is the simplest transaction, according to Duren.

-You’ll get a certain percentage of cash back (1 percent to 2 percent, depending on the card) on the tax payment.
+You’ll get a certain percentage of cash back (1% to 2%, depending on the card) on the tax payment.

-One good choice if you’re a cash back fan is the Citi Double Cash Card, which comes with 2 percent cash back on purchases (1 percent when you spend and another 1 percent when you pay) – that means you would get $200 in rewards for every $10,000 you pay in taxes.
+One good choice if you’re a cash back fan is the Citi Double Cash Card, which comes with 2% cash back on purchases (1% when you spend and another 1% when you pay) – that means you would get $200 in rewards for every $10,000 you pay in taxes.

-Bonus: The card also comes with no categories or caps for earning, no annual fee and a 0 percent intro APR for 18 months on balance transfers (then 15.74% – 25.74% variable APR).
+Bonus: The card also comes with no categories or caps for earning, no annual fee and a 0% intro APR for 18 months on balance transfers (then a 13.99% to 23.99% variable APR).

-Duren also recommends using the Discover it® Cash Back for those who prefer cash back.
+Duren also recommends using the Discover it Cash Back if you prefer cash rewards.

-The rewards rate is 1 percent and, if you’re a new customer, Discover will match whatever you earn the first year.
+The rewards rate is 1% on general purchases and, if you’re a new customer, Discover will match whatever you earn the first year.

 So, if you’ve got a $10,000 tax bill and use your Discover card to pay it, you’ll get matched rewards totaling $200.

-On top of that, you’ll get 14 months of 0 percent interest, which means you can spread out that bill over more than a year rather than having to pay it all back at once.
-If you don’t pay it off before the intro period ends, the regular variable APR is 14.24% – 25.24% variable.
+On top of that, you’ll get 14 months of 0% interest, which means you can spread out that bill over more than a year rather than having to pay it all back at once.
+If you don’t pay it off before the intro period ends, the regular APR is 11.99% to 22.99% variable.